isayani/oop-team-profile-generator/README.md

 - Inquirer.js

 ## Future Development
-We would like to continue styling the front-end of the application for UX and add error catching for duplicate entries.
+We would like to continue styling the front-end of the application for UX, add error catching for duplicate entries, and hold repeat code in variables.

 ## Contributing
 Contributions may be made through GitHub, provided communication is made and the initial repository is forked to keep version control.